JGREE356-ford/tdd-sample-set/README.md

 1. Provide this branch when conducting a mock pair programming session for the interview.

-2. Navigate the candidate to the skeleton UnOrderedSet.kt class then explain that he/she is to intemplement the methods in the skeleton class using the TDD methodology.
+2. Navigate the candidate to the skeleton UnOrderedSet.kt or Set.java class then explain that he/she is to intemplement the methods in the skeleton class using the TDD methodology.

-3. Navigate the candidate to the UnOrderedSetTest.kt class informing him/her that the tests for the implementation should be written first in such a way as to fail due to the implementation not yet existing.
+3. Navigate the candidate to the UnOrderedSetTest.kt or SetTest.java class informing him/her that the tests for the implementation should be written first in such a way as to fail due to the implementation not yet existing.